Skip to main content

 Wildlife

 Mule deer are common, as are cottontail rabbits, coyotes, raccoons, chipmunks, and golden-mantled ground squirrels.
-Many anglers come to fish for largemouth and smallmouth bass, trout, crappie, bluegill, perch, catfish, and northern pike.
+The reservoir supports a diverse fish population including largemouth and smallmouth bass, trout, crappie, bluegill, perch, catfish, northern pike, and tiger muskie.